AngleSharp/AngleSharp/README.md

 More information is also available by following some of the hyper references mentioned in the Wiki.
 In-depth articles will be published on the CodeProject, with links being placed in the Wiki at GitHub.

-## Vision

-The project aims to bring a solid implementation of the W3C DOM for HTML, SVG, MathML, and CSS to the CLR - all written in C#.
-The idea is that you can basically do everything with the DOM in C# that you can do in JavaScript (plus, of course, more).

-Most parts of the DOM are included, even though some may still miss their (fully specified / correct) implementation.
-The goal for v1.0 is to have *all practically relevant* parts implemented according to the official W3C specification (with useful extensions by the WHATWG).

-The API is close to the DOM4 specification, however, the naming has been adjusted to apply with .NET conventions.
-Nevertheless, to make AngleSharp really useful for, e.g., a JavaScript engine, attributes have been placed on the corresponding interfaces (and methods, properties, ...) to indicate the status of the field in the official specification.
-This allows automatic generation of DOM objects with the official API.

-This is a long-term project which will eventually result in a state of the art parser for the most important angle bracket based hyper-texts.

-Our hope is to build a community around web parsing and libraries from this project.
-So far we had great contributions, but that goal was not fully achieved.
-Want to help?
-Get in touch with us!

 ## Use-Cases

 - Parsing HTML (incl. fragments)